Homeschooling high school is a tricky decision for many parents.

 High school diploma

 Homeschooling, in the strictest sense, means being self-taught or taught by one’s parents.
 It may be with the help of tutors, but it doesn’t involve enrolment in any high school, so it can’t result in a high school diploma.
 However, if we define homeschooling more broadly to mean studying from home without attending school in person, it can include enrolment in a distance education program.
 If the program is offered by an accredited school, it can result in an accredited high school diploma.
-This is the only way a homeschooler can obtain one.
+This is the only way a home-based learner can obtain one.
 The Ontario Secondary School Diploma (OSSD) can only be issued by an accredited secondary school in Ontario.

 Does that mean all homeschooling teens need to be enrolled in correspondence schools or online schools?
 Not at all.
 School enrolment is only necessary if the goal is to obtain a conventional high school diploma.
 The diploma itself may not be necessary, depending on what career the young person plans on pursuing and what path they plan to take to get there.
+It is not necessary to have a high school diploma to get into a university or college.
+See University Admissions in Canada.

 If you do opt for pursuing a high school diploma, you will need to meet the requirements for the number of credits in each subject.